asmikhatter2007-cell/ai-security-agent/README.md

 3. **Agent 2**- This part consists of an LLM whose task is to not detect a threat but to support or disagree with the Agent1's prediction.
 This architecture was adapted to prevent irrelevant results.

+Designed with:

+- Structured prompting
+- Behavioural evidence prioritization
+- Hallucination reduction
+- Evidence-only reasoning
+- No independent threat classification
+- No new evidence generation

-4. **Agent 3**- The main task of this layer is to prepare a report based on the results of Agent 1 and Agent 2.
-It gives evidence used, recommendation, summary and reason.
+4. **Agent 3** - A deterministic Python-based formatting layer that converts the outputs of Agent 1 and Agent 2 into a structured SOC incident report.

+The report contains:

+- Executive Summary
+- Classification
+- Confidence
+- Agent 2 Verdict
+- Reason
+- Evidence
+- Historical Activity
+- Recommendation

 ## Features
 1. Multi-agent
 2. Explainable-AI